Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Directed manifolds

 is an invertible sheaf on $\widehat X_m$.
 We do not know whether $\mu_m$ can be taken independent of $m$, nor whether the inductive limit introduced in Definition~2.10 is reached for a $\mu$ that is independent of~$m$.
-If such a ``uniform'' $\mu$ exists, it could be thought as a some sort of replacement for the resolution of singularities of directed structures (which do not exist in the naive sense that $V$ could be made non singular).
+If such a ``uniform'' $\mu$ exists, it could be thought of as some sort of replacement for the resolution of singularities of directed structures (which do not exist in the naive sense that $V$ could be made non-singular).
 By means of a standard Serre-Siegel argument, one can easily show

 \claim 2.11.
 Proposition|Let $(X,V)$ be a directed variety $(X,V)$ and $F$ be an invertible sheaf on~$X$.
-The following properties are equivalent~$:$ \plainitem{\rm(a)} there exists a constant $c>0$ and $m_0>0$ such that $h^0(X,K_V^{[m]}\otimes F^{\otimes m})\ge c\,m^n$ for $m\ge m_0$, where $n=\dim X$. \plainitem{\rm(b)} the space of sections $H^0(X,K_V^{[m]}\otimes F^{\otimes m})$ provides a generic embedding of $X$ in projective space for sufficiently large $m\,;$ \plainitem{\rm(c)} there exists $m>0$ and a log-resolution $\mu_m:\widehat X_m\to X$ of $K_V^{[m]}$ such that $\mu_m^*(K_V^{[m]}\otimes F^{\otimes m})$ is a big invertible sheaf on $\widehat X_m\,;$ \plainitem{\rm(d)} there exists $m>0$, a modification $\swt{\mu}_m:(\widetilde X_m,\widetilde V_m)\to (X,V)$ and a log-resolution $\mu'_m:\widehat X_m\to \widetilde X$ of $\bddK_{\widetilde V_m}^{[m]}$ such that $\mu_m^{\prime\,*}(\bddK_{\widetilde V_m}^{[m]}\otimes \swt{\mu}_m^*F^{\otimes m})$ is a big invertible sheaf on $\widehat X_m$.
+The following properties are equivalent~$:$ \plainitem{\rm(a)} there exists a constant $c>0$ and $m_0>0$ such that $h^0(X,K_V^{[m]}\otimes F^{\otimes m})\ge c\,m^n$ for $m\ge m_0$, where $n=\dim X\,;$ \plainitem{\rm(b)} the space of sections $H^0(X,K_V^{[m]}\otimes F^{\otimes m})$ provides a generic embedding of $X$ in projective space for sufficiently large $m\,;$ \plainitem{\rm(c)} there exists $m>0$ and a log-resolution $\mu_m:\widehat X_m\to X$ of $K_V^{[m]}$ such that $\mu_m^*(K_V^{[m]}\otimes F^{\otimes m})$ is a big invertible sheaf on $\widehat X_m\,;$ \plainitem{\rm(d)} there exists $m>0$, a modification $\swt{\mu}_m:(\widetilde X_m,\widetilde V_m)\to (X,V)$ and a log-resolution $\mu'_m:\widehat X_m\to \widetilde X$ of $\bddK_{\widetilde V_m}^{[m]}$ such that $\mu_m^{\prime\,*}(\bddK_{\widetilde V_m}^{[m]}\otimes \swt{\mu}_m^*F^{\otimes m})$ is a big invertible sheaf on $\widehat X_m$.
 0pt

 We will express any of these equivalent properties by saying that the twisted pluricanonical sheaf sequence $K_V^\bullet \otimes F^\bullet$ is big. \endclaim

 In the special case $F=\cO_X$, we introduce